 DPMO & six sigma relationship

-You may have heard about the three sigmas, also known as the empirical rule, but what are the six sigmas?
+You may have heard about the three sigmas (more of that in our empirical rule calculator).
+How about the six sigmas?
 The six sigmas are a set of methods, metrics, and tools that help improve any kind of process by eliminating waste and defects, reducing variation, and ensuring quality control.
 DPMO is one metric that can be found in the six sigma methodology.

 So what does six sigma mean, and what does it tell us?